A Life in Looking: Notes on Beauty, Love, and the Things I Notice

 Journal

 I am still learning what kind of creative person I am becoming, but I know I want my work to stay close to how I live.
-Thoughtful, human, shaped by culture, but not chasing it.
-I care about work that feels clear, restrained, emotional, and honest.
+Thoughtful, human, clear, emotional, and honest.
+I want to keep paying attention to things that feel real: cities, people, objects, music, art, love, travel, and the small beautiful details that make life feel considered.

 Credits: